wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 transit to a transient state until the responses are received (the method itself does not perform any state transition, though).

+Note that the method uses the default `cmd` argument of `invalidateSharer()`, which is `Inv`, indicating that it intends to invalidate shared blocks in the upper level.

+##### invalidateAll()

+Method `invalidateAll()` just invalidates all sharers or the owner of an address, regardless of its current status.
+This function implements recursive invalidation, which happens when an address from the current cache is removed, due to eviction, flush, or external invalidation.
+This method is called by handler functions `handleFlushLineInv()`, `handleInv()`, `handleForceInv()`, `handleFetchInv()`, and `handleEviction()`.
+The method also takes an optional argument, `cmd`, which specifies a command to be used.
+The command is set to `NULLCMD` by default, meaning that the method is free to choose the most appropriate command based on the sharer and owner information of the block.
+The only occasion where a non-default command is used, though, is in method `handleForceInv()`, in which case `ForceInv` is passed as `cmd`, forcing an invalidation to be performed regardless of the block state in the upper level.
+The method returns `true`, if the block to be invalidated in the upper level is owned, or `false` if otherwise.